 Meet Our Boy Rango!

-He is a Gorgeous Boy With an Excellent Extremely Full Coat Very Light in Color and Super Stocky Build he is 74 pounds.
+He is a Gorgeous Boy With an Excellent Extremely Full Coat Very Light in Color, Super Stocky Build and a Block Head he weighs 74 pounds.

 He is also a very loving most Playful Boy!
 His Personality is Just Outstanding!

-He Has the Gentle Temperament Qualities That a Well Bred Golden Should Possess.
-He is not a Dominate Dog, He Just wants to Play and Get Along with Everyone.
+He Has a Gentle Playful Loving Temperament Exactly What I Was Hoping For in a Stud.
+He is not a Dominate Dog, He Just Wants to Play and Get Along with Everyone.